-Affordable housing development on large lots was stalled during the last Housing Element planning periodWhile during the previous Housing Element cycle not much large site development occurred, however, as of 2021, the County has worked with affordable housing providers to approve two 100 percent affordable projects on sites larger than 10 acres, Oasis Villa, a farm worker housing project, and a senior housing project in Vista Santa Rosa, both processed in early 2021.
+Affordable housing development on large lots was stalled during the last Housing Element planning period, however, as of 2021, the County has worked with affordable housing providers to approve two 100 percent affordable projects on sites larger than 10 acres, Oasis Villa, a farm worker housing project, and a senior housing project in Vista Santa Rosa, both processed in early 2021.
 These proposals for farm worker and senior housing on large sites demonstrates that affordable housing is feasible.
 Based on these recent projects, the County assumes larger sites are appropriate to meet a portion of the lower income RHNA.
 Additionally, Action H-3 has been included to further assist with large site development.